GARajab/12.52/README.md

 ## Adding or updating payloads

-There are a few ways to add or update payloads; prefer the automated method:
+There are a few ways to add or update payloads (recommended: automatic):

-1. Add or copy the `.bin` payload to the `payloads/` folder (or leave it in `payloades/` if you haven't renamed it yet).
+1. Add or copy the `.bin` payload to the `payloads/` folder (or keep it in `payloades/` if you haven't renamed it yet).
 2. Update the generated JSON list manually or automatically:
     - Recommended (automatic): run the sync script to generate/update `payloads/payloads.json`:
-      - Recommended (automatic): run the sync script to generate/update `payloads/payloads.json`:

        ```bash
        npm run sync:payloads
        ```

-       Or keep the watcher running while you add/remove files:

-       ```bash
-       npm run sync:watch
-       ```

-      `loader.js` prefers `payloads/payloads.json` and will fall back to `payloads/list.txt` or a built-in default list if neither are present. `payloads.json` will be created in the actual directory detected (`payloads/` or the existing `payloades/`) to keep the folder name intact.
+       This will update `payloads/payloads.json` in whichever folder exists (`payloads/` or `payloades/`). `loader.js` reads `payloads/payloads.json` first and will fall back to `payloads/list.txt` or the built-in `DEFAULT_PAYLOADS` in the absence of a JSON listing.

+    - Manual fallback: if you prefer not to run the script, add the file name to `loader.js`'s `DEFAULT_PAYLOADS` (not recommended for frequent changes).

 Note: Node.js (v12+) is required to run the sync script; no additional dependencies are needed.

-    - Manual fallback: if you prefer not to run the script, add the file name to `loader.js`'s `DEFAULT_PAYLOADS` (or edit it to add a new entry).
-This is not recommended for frequent changes.

 ---